scriptituk/pslutils/README.md

 The available PS operators, i.e. 'functions', are quite limited compared with mainstream languages, therefore utility procedures are helpful.
 For example there is no proc to concatenate two strings!
 So this project offers general utilities for PS as a language rather than just as a PDL.

-The utility procedures here are organised in collections which should be obvious.
+The utilities here are organised in collections which should be obvious.
 For more procs see Don Lancaster’s [PostScript Secrets](https://www.tinaja.com/glib/pssecrets.pdf) and [Gonzo Utilities](https://www.tinaja.com/post01.shtml#gonzo).